BenTec3d/SharpMemory/README.md

 # SharpMemory
-A Memory clone using a hexagonal grid.
+A Memory clone using a hexagonal grid.<br />
-SharpMemory was made for a promotional school event and is hosted here: https://sharpmemory.netlify.app/
+SharpMemory was made for a promotional school event and is hosted here:<br />
+https://sharpmemory.netlify.app/